Henry Kissinger hailed as an ‘artist among diplomats’ following death at 100

 Mr Kissinger made numerous visits to the UK.

-He dined with Diana, Princess of Wales and had breakfast with Margaret Thatcher.
+He dined with Diana, Princess of Wales, met other members of the royal family, including the Queen and Duke of Edinburgh, and had breakfast with Margaret Thatcher.

-He spoke highly of both women – describing the late princess as someone who “desperately wanted to make a difference in this world”, and praising Mrs Thatcher as “one of the great figures of modern times”.
+He spoke highly of both Diana and Mrs Thatcher – describing the late princess as someone who “desperately wanted to make a difference in this world”, and praising Mrs Thatcher as “one of the great figures of modern times”.

-As secretary of state he had a breakfast meeting with then Opposition leader Mrs Thatcher at Claridge’s Hotel.

 Years later, after she was forced out of office by an internal Conservative Party coup, having served as Britain’s first female prime minister, Mr Kissinger lamented her treatment, saying her fall from power was “worse than a death in the family”.